 Sunny Beach isn’t the only incredible beach around Nessebar.
 The South Beach on the south side of Nessebar is very worth mentioning!
-It isn’t as big as Sunny Beach and it definitely isn’t as developed but the beach is as good as it gets!
+It isn’t as big as Sunny Beach, and it definitely isn’t as developed but the beach is as good as it gets!

-If you want to spend a few days in Nessebar, I would strongly suggest staying in the new town and enjoy the south beach.
+If you want to spend a few days in Nessebar, I would strongly suggest staying in the new town and enjoying the south beach.
 From there you are very close to Sunny Beach, Nessebar old town and even a day trip from Burgas and Sozopol!

 Sozopol Central Beach

 In Sozopol, we particularly like the central beach.
-Similarly to other Bulgarian beaches, it has nice, clear and warm water with soft sand.
-Note that this is a more southern beach so the water is even warmer…
+Similarly to other Bulgarian beaches, it has nice, clear, warm water with soft sand.
+Note that this is a more southern beach, so the water is even warmer…

-Ozbor’s beach is huge, with 8 km long.
-It’s usually divided in north, south and central.
-Ozbor is popular among Bulgarian families as the beach is very children friendly, because of the gentle slope into the sea.
+Ozbor’s beach is enormous, 8 km long, actually.
+It’s usually divided into north, south, and central.
+Ozbor is popular among Bulgarian families as the beach is very child-friendly because of the gentle slope into the sea.

-The best time to go to the in Bulgaria is between June and August.
-This is both the peak season and when the weather is better for going to the Beach.
-It’s hotter and barely rains in Bulgaria during these months.
+The best time to go to the Bulgarian Beaches is between June and August.
+This is both the peak season and when the weather is better for going to the beach.
+It’s hotter, and it barely rains in Bulgaria during these months.

 Don’t forget that Bulgaria has much more than BeachesCheck the best things to do in Bulgaria!